 How Badly Do You Really Want It?

-In basketball, despite the odds, most kids will say that they “want to play in he NBA”.
-The wake up call that they’re missing is that they actually have a greater chance of getting struck by lightening, than they do of playing in the NBA.
+In basketball, despite the odds, most kids will say that they “want to play in the NBA”.
+The wake-up call that they’re missing is that they actually have a greater chance of getting struck by lightning than they do of playing in the NBA.
 The odds are stacked against them.
-Once you acknowledge the harsh reality of it all, then what (…?).
+Once you acknowledge the harsh reality of it all, then what…?
 Are you still willing to put in the tireless hours without any guarantees?

 Wanting Is Not Enough